seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Why old men fool and children calculate,
 Why all these things change from their ordinance
 Their natures and preformed faculties
-To monstrous quality,–why, you shall find
+To monstrous quality,--why, you shall find
 That heaven hath infused them with these spirits,
 To make them instruments of fear and warning
 Unto some monstrous state.